WebDevBooster/dozenal/README.md

 We need to add something that's absolutely **dead-simple** and **mega-easy** to use both in handwriting and on a computer keyboard.
 Even if you use a standard keyboard and not my superior [Dvorak-Booster keyboard layout](https://github.com/WebDevBooster/Dvorak-Booster-Keyboard-Layout).

-When you reframe the question like that, there's only one possible option left and that is to use the apostrophe `'`.
+When you reframe the question like that, there's only one possible option left and that is to use the apostrophe or the opening single quote symbol: `'`.

 The apostrophe is **dead-simple** to use, easily accessible on any keyboard, requires a minimal amount of hand movement in handwriting, can be immediately implemented by anyone and makes a number clearly distinguishable as "something special" when you stick an apostrophe immediately in front of a number like so:
 `'36`